Friends-Robotics/into-the-deep-opencv-test/README.md

 # Why

 ~~I hate myself~~ To win.
-So basically... the claw needs to be fast and auto orienting
+So basically... the claw needs to be fast and auto-orienting.

 ## How